spierala/blog-posts/new-blogpost.md

 ## Framework-agnostic code
 If you look closer at the MiniRx Signal Store, you will see an interesting aspect:
-The Angular Signal APIs become (almost) an implementation detail of the MiniRx Signal Store.
+The Angular Signal APIs (`signal`, `computed`, `effect`, `toSignal`, `toObservable`) become (almost) an implementation detail of the MiniRx Signal Store.
 Only the `select` methods return Signal.
 That's it.

 In fact, with MiniRx Signal Store you are writing largely framework-agnostic code!
 MiniRx Signal Store code can be easily refactored to the framework-agnostic original MiniRx Store.

 ## Summary
-We have seen, MiniRx Signal Store is an incredibly flexible state management solution: It does not matter if you manage global or local state, complex or simple state.
+We have seen, MiniRx Signal Store is an incredibly flexible state management solution:
+It does not matter if you manage global or local state, complex or simple state...
 MiniRx Signal Store has you covered!

 These are exciting times for Angular: old best-practices disappear, new ones appear...
 The opinionated nature of MiniRx Signal Store will help you find the right way through modern Angular.

 ## ⭐ MiniRx on GitHub
-If you like MiniRx, give it a star on its [GitHub repo](https://github.com/spierala/mini-rx-store).
+Do you like MiniRx?
+Give it a GitHub star [here](https://github.com/spierala/mini-rx-store).

-Thank you!
+Thank you! :)

 ## Demos
 MiniRx Signal Store was successfully tested in these projects: